 Aloe vera improves wound healing and inhibits inflammation.3

 1. Eshun K, He Q (2004).
 "Aloe vera: a valuable ingredient for the food, pharmaceutical and cosmetic industries--a review".
 Critical Reviews in Food Science and Nutrition.
 44 (2): 91–6. doi:10.1080/10408690490424694.

 2. Davis RH; Leitner MG; Russo JM; Byrne ME (1989).
 Wound Healing, Oral & Topical Activity Of Aloe Vera.
 J Am Podiatr Med Assoc Vol 79, Number 11, P559-62.

 3. Davis RH; Donato JJ; Hartman GM; Haas RC (1994).
 Anti-Inflammatory & Wound Healing Activity Of A Growth Substance In Aloe Vera.
 Department Of Biomedical Sciences, Pennsylvania College Of Podiatric Medicine.
 J Am Podiatr Med Assoc 84(2):77-81.

-Aloe vera are also eaten as food.
+Lu Hui is also eaten as food.
 It is used as an ingredient in dishes such as Aloe Vera sabzi.